 Rhodesian Ridgeback Overview

 Likes to dig and try to escape fenced enclosures

 More Dog Breeds and Further Research

-As with any breed, if you think the Rhodesian ridgeback is right for you, be sure to do plenty of research before you get one.
-Talk to other ridgeback owners, reputable breeders and rescue groups to learn more.
+If you think the Rhodesian ridgeback is right for you, be sure to do plenty of research before you get one.
+Talk to other ridgeback owners, vets, reputable breeders, and rescue groups to learn more.